Subscribe to the Infrastructure Show:

 Host:

-Joseph Schofer is Director of The Infrastructure Technology Institute, and Professor of Civil and Environmental Engineering and Associate Dean at the Robert R. McCormick School of Engineering and Applied Science at Northwestern University in Evanston, IL.
-He has been on the Northwestern faculty for 38 years, having served as chairman of his department from 1997 through 2002, and as Interim Dean of the McCormick School during 2004-2005.
+Joseph Schofer is Professor of Civil and Environmental Engineering and Associate Dean at the Robert R. McCormick School of Engineering and Applied Science at Northwestern University in Evanston, IL.
+He has been on the Northwestern faculty for more than four decades, having served as chairman of his department, Interim Dean of the McCormick School, and Director of Northwestern’s Infrastructure Technology Institute.

-Professor Schofer earned his B.E. degree in Civil Engineering from Yale University (1963), and his M.S.
-(1965) and Ph.D.
-(1968) in transportation engineering from Northwestern.
-He has published over 125 articles and book chapters and more than 50 technical reports, focusing on urban transportation planning, management and policy making, evaluation, and safety.
-He is a life Member of the American Society of Civil Engineers, a member of the Institute of Transportation Engineers, and he serves on the Transportation Research Board (TRB) Committee on National Transportation Data Requirements and Programs, and TRB’s Advisory Committee on Capacity for the Strategic Highway Research Program 2.
+Professor Schofer earned his B.E. degree in Civil Engineering from Yale University, and his M.S. and Ph.D. degrees in transportation engineering from Northwestern.
+He has published over 1405 articles and more than 50 technical reports, focusing on transportation and infrastructure planning, management and policy making, evaluation, and safety.
+He is a life Member of the American Society of Civil Engineers, a member of the Institute of Transportation Engineers, and he is a National Associate of the National Research Council.
+He has served in many roles for the Transportation Research Board (TRB), including chair of the Special Task Force on Data for Decision and Performance Measures, and received TRB’s Roy W. Crum distinguished service award in 2011.
 He is a member of the Board of Advisors of the University of California, Davis Institute for Transportation Studies and the Citizen’s Advisory Board of Pace, Chicago’s suburban bus transit operator.

 Recording:

-The Infrastructure Show is recorded at the Reeves Audio Recording studio in Evanston, IL; Jim Reeves, sound engineer.
+The Infrastructure Show is recorded at Studiomedia Recording Company in Evanston, IL.

 Descriptions of photos at top of page, from left to right: